 Flowers: Flowers of the Thanksgiving cactus are produced from the tips, or from where the leaf segments join.
 They resemble a long tube, appearing as if a flower within a flower.

 They come in a range of colors, mostly pastels, including red, pink, peach, purple, orange, or white, and typically bloom in Thanksgiving.
-But don’t be surprised if you see blooms between March and May.

 Also, look at the pollen-bearing anthers—Thanksgiving cactus anthers are yellow, while Christmas cactus anthers are pink to purplish-brown.